-Phytoestrogens are a special group of phytonutrients that occur naturally in almost all plant foods.
+Phytoestrogens are a special group of phytonutrients that occur naturally in most plant foods.
 The two major classes are isoflavones in soy, and lignans in seeds, whole grains, legumes, fruits, and vegetables.

 They’re called phytoestrogens because they interact with estrogen receptors but they’re not estrogen.
 In fact, they bind so weakly to estrogen receptors that they effectively block estradiol and are therefore better classified as ANTI-estrogen.

-It’s long been observed that isoflavone crops such as red clover suppress the estrogen and fertility of livestock and it’s even been proposed that plants evolved phytoestrogens to reduce the fertility of female herbivores and prevent overgrazing.
+It’s long been observed that isoflavone crops such as red clover suppress the estrogen and fertility of livestock.
+It’s even been proposed that plants evolved phytoestrogens to reduce the fertility of female herbivores and prevent overgrazing.

 In a chapter called “Agriculture and Selection for High Levels of Estrogen,” evolutionary biologist Grazyna Jasienska makes the case that ancient humans adapted to agriculture and phytoestrogen-rich plant food by upregulating endogenous levels of estrogen.
 Those of us with agrarian ancestors are, therefore, probably “hormonally calibrated” to a relatively high intake of food-based phytoestrogens to shelter us from our own high estrogen.